This Classic Pumpkin Pie is your basic pumpkin pie recipe with no frills or fuss added in. It’s the perfect dessert to make for the holidays!

 - 4 eggs

 - 12 ounce can Evaporated Milk

 - With an electric mixer, mix the above ingredients (minus the pie crust) in the order given above.

-- Pour into frozen or homemade pie crust.
+- Pour 3 cups of filling each into frozen or homemade pie crust.

 - Bake for 45 minutes or until toothpick inserted into the center comes out clean.